kmlisler/springwithkafka/README.md

 # springwithkafka

  #### This project is implemented using springboot rest api,mysql and apache kafka.
-Application has two endpoints, first URI: /kafka/send/{packageId} in order to get our "Package" datas in our database and convert it "MappedPackage" instance and send single MappedPackage to kafka with some rules, second URI: /kafka/bootstrap in order to get our all "Package" datas in our database and convert them "MappedPackage" instancse and send MappedPackage list to kafka with some rules <hr>
+  Application has two endpoints, first URI: `/kafka/send/{packageId}` in order to get our specified "Package" data in our database and convert it "MappedPackage" instance and send single MappedPackage to kafka with some rules. <br>
+  Second URI: `/kafka/bootstrap` in order to get our all "Package" datas in our database and convert them "MappedPackage" instancse and send all MappedPackages to kafka with some rules <hr>
- <b>used technologies and versions: <br>
+ #### used technologies and versions: <br>

 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white) <b>17 <br>
 ![Springboot](https://img.shields.io/badge/Spring_Boot-F2F4F9?style=for-the-badge&logo=spring-boot)   <b>2.7.5 <br>